telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### List Entity Types [GET /v2/type]

-Retrives a list of entity types, as described in the response payload section below.
+Retrieves a list of entity types, as described in the response payload section below.

 _**Request query parameters**_